Manage a Business

 Summarize article with AI

 Managing hourly employees who work long shifts or weekends?
 Understanding double time pay could save you thousands in labor costs—or keep you compliant if you're in California.
-Double time means paying employees twice their regular rate, which is significantly more expensive than standard overtime at 1.5x.
+Double time pay means paying employees twice their regular rate, which is significantly more expensive than standard overtime at 1.5x.

 What is double time pay?

-Double time pay means paying employees twice their regular hourly rate for qualifying hours.
-For example, it typically applies to non-exempt (hourly) employees who work extremely long hours, work on holidays, or meet specific state requirements in California.
+It typically applies to non-exempt (hourly) employees who work extremely long hours, work on holidays, or meet specific state requirements in California.

 Quick reference: How much is double time?